The plans for the IGY, the International Geophysical Year, 1957-58, included a major Antarctic component.

 In 2005, this definition was enlarged as follows (from the SCAR Strategic Plan 2004-2010): SCAR's area of interest includes Antarctica, its offshore islands, and the surrounding Southern Ocean including the Antarctic Circumpolar Current, the northern boundary of which is the Subantarctic Front.
 Subantarctic islands that lie north of the Subantarctic Front and yet fall into SCAR's area of interest include: Ile Amsterdam, Ile St Paul, Macquarie Island and Gough Island.

-See the History of the SCAR Secretariat for a list of Secretariat staff over time.
+See the Secretariat page for a list of SCAR Secretariat staff over time.

 The British Library holds a UK web archive showing a wide range of websites and, through copies taken at regular intervals, how they have developed over time.
-The SCAR website has been part of the archive since March 2012.
-The final copy of the old site was taken in March 2014.
-To view the collection, go to the web archive.
+The SCAR website has been part of the archive since March 2012, showing the various version and the change over time.

 - Website version 1, in use from 2004 to 2014 (this is the final capture, taken on 11 June 2014)

 - Website version 2, in use from 2014 to 2017 (this is the final capture, taken on 1 July 2017)